Effective Date: November 2022

 - what information is collected by us through your use of our website

-- how your information will be used, stored, and shared; and
+- how your information will be used, stored, and shared

 - how you can access and change your personal information.

-- we collect personal information about you, including any information that is emailed through to us and use it to provide you with the services you have asked us for;
+- collect personal information about you, including any information that is emailed through to us

-- we share your information with our internal staff members who have authorisation to access it; and
+- share your information with our internal staff members who have authorisation to access it

 - Any information you share in the emails you send to our email address.